lrcouto/libasm/README.md

 March 1st 2021 - Finished writing all the test functions and, unless I decide to be incredibly pedantic, I'm done with this project.

+March 1st 2021 pt.
+2 - I am incredibly pedantic, poked around with -fsanitize flags and found a write access violation causing a segfault.
+Fixed it, and now I'm done for real. :triumph:

 ---
 </details>